Flooding

 Drains and sewers

-Blockages or defects to drainage is either the responsibility of the local sewerage undertaker (Thames Water) or the owner of the property that the drainage serves.
+Blockages or problems with drainage are the responsibility of either the local utility company, Thames Water, or the owner of the property the drainage serves.

-The distinction for responsibility lies with the location of the drain or sewer.
-This is explained in full detail below the image, which shows how drains and sewers are connected to different types of residential properties.
+The division of responsibility depends on the location of the drain or sewer.
+This is explained in detail below the accompanying diagram, which shows how drains and sewers connect to different types of residential properties.

 Diagram showing drains and sewers and how they connect to different types of residential properties